 I want to break this list down and be a little more specific.

-My method to choosing the right type of paint:
+How to choose the right type of paint for any surface:

-- Has it been painted before?
-Is the previous paint water or oil based?
+- Decide if the surface has been painted before?
+Is the previous paint water or oil based? (refer to instructions below)

 - Decide what finish you want to create.

 - Do you need a top coat or sealer?

 If the surface has been painted before, how do you know if it’s been painted with oil based or water based paint?

 - You can do a simple test to decipher if it’s oil or water based.
 Pour a bit of acetone (nail polish remover) on a rag and wipe the surface with it.
 If the old paint rubs off on the rag then it’s latex or water based.
 If it doesn’t wipe off then it’s oil based.

 - Since oil and water don’t mix, figuring out WHAT TYPE of paint is on the surface is a must.